 Credible primary challengers to these Republican incumbents have been few and far between over the years, with just three opponents appearing on the ballot across the last six contests featuring a GOP incumbent since 2000.

-That makes a Cheney challenge to Enzi in 2014 headline news in the Cowboy State - even if it doesn't significantly improve the chances of the Democratic challenger in this deep red state.
+A Cheney challenge to Enzi in 2014 is headline news in the Cowboy State - even if it doesn't significantly improve the chances of the Democratic challenger in this deep red state.

 Follow Smart Politics on Twitter.